fuzziqersoftware/resource_dasm/README.md

 ### render_infotron_levels

 Infotron is a puzzle game very much like Supaplex (and Move Blocks and Eat Stuff). render_infotron_levels decodes the levels from the game's resource fork and draws maps of them.
 Just put render_infotron_levels in the "Info Datafiles" folder and run it from there.

+### render_monkey_shines_world

+Monkey Shines is a platformer game published by Fantasoft. render_monkey_shines_world decodes the levels from the game files' resource forks and draws maps of them.
+Give it a Bonzo World file and an output prefix (for example, run it like `render_monkey_shines_world "Bonzo World 1" ./bonzo_world_1_maps`) and it will generate a couple of BMP files.

 ### sc2k_decode_sprite